 This scholarship is made possible by the generosity of the Sobon Family for a new or continuing student taking any credit classes.

 This award has been established by Nancy Fields '74 in honor of Gloria G. Lomax '75, retired president of the Holyoke Community College Alumni Association, and Joanna Brown, retired director of alumni relations at HCC.
 This award gives preference to returning students majoring in human services or psychology at HCC and who have demonstrated a commitment to social justice or humanitarian causes.

-Named for a longtime Holyoke family, this scholarship gives preference to students of Hispanic descent.
+This scholarship, named for longtime Holyoke residents Patrick and Johanna Sullivan, gives preference to students of Hispanic descent.

 Cynthia A. Sutter '90 endowed this scholarship to recognize the many outstanding professors she had when she attended HCC.
 This scholarship is intended for students enrolled in the New Directions program.

 Very pleased with the nursing care given to his family members at the Willimansett Nursing Home, Michael Szczur established this scholarship for a new or continuing student, with preference given to someone who is a resident of Chicopee.

 Upon his retirement as president of American Pad and Paper Company (AMPAD), Donald Taber donated works of art to the HCC Foundation and endowed scholarship opportunities for students enrolled in the visual arts including graphics & photography.